A Collection: Greatest Hits...and More: Development and songs

 In 1989, Barbra Streisand began devoting most of her time towards directing the 1991 film adaptation of Pat Conroy's 1986 novel The Prince of Tides.
 Due to her tight schedule and limited availability, Columbia Records approached Streisand on releasing another greatest hits album, since she had been in a similar situation during the distribution of her prior compilation release, Memories (1981).
-A Collection: Greatest Hits...and More was released as a compact disc (CD) in the United States on October 3, 1989 by Columbia Records.
+A Collection: Greatest Hits...and More was released as a compact disc (CD) in the United States on October 3, 1989, by Columbia Records.
 The compilation was executively produced by Streisand, Charles Koppelman, and Peter Matz.
 It was reissued in select European territories in 1997 by Columbia's worldwide label, CBS Records International.

-A Collection: Greatest Hits...and More contains various songs from Streisand's catalog as far back as 1975's "By the Way", which was noted as Streisand's first songwriting credit in her entire career.
+A Collection: Greatest Hits...and More contains various songs from Streisand's catalog as far back as 1975's "By the Way."
 Additionally, it contains the title track from The Main Event (1979) and three tracks from 1980's Guilty ("Woman in Love", "What Kind of Fool", and "Guilty").
 From Memories, "Comin' In and Out of Your Life" and "Memory" were included and so were "The Way He Makes Me Feel" (1983), "Somewhere" (1985), and "All I Ask of You" (1988).
 In addition to the ten aforementioned songs, Streisand recorded two new tracks for the album: "We're Not Makin' Love Anymore" and "Someone That I Used to Love".

 "We're Not Makin' Love Anymore" was written by Michael Bolton and Diane Warren and produced by Narada Michael Walden.
-It was released as a single on September 14, 1989 in four formats: 7", 12", cassette, and CD.
+It was released as a single on September 14, 1989, in four formats: 7", 12", cassette, and CD.
 The single peaked at number ten on Adult Contemporary chart in the United States and at number 17 on the similar chart in Canada.
 It also charted in the Netherlands and the United Kingdom at positions 89 and 85, respectively.
 An official music video was created for the single and debuted live on Entertainment Tonight on September 14; it serves as the third music video from her entire career.

 "Someone That I Used to Love" was distributed as the album's second and final single in late 1989.
 Like its predecessor, it entered several international record charts.
 On the United States' Adult Contemporary chart, it peaked at number 25 and in the Netherlands, it reached number 86.